-I asked my son what he thought would happen when we pushed the glass into the water and then we turned the glass upside down and pushed it into the water.
+It was time to learn about air!
+I asked my son what he thought would happen when we pushed the glass into the water.
+Then, we turned the glass upside down and pushed it into the water.

 As we pulled the cup from the water and the paper towel from the glass, I asked, “What do you notice about the paper towel?”

 I followed up, “How did the paper towel remain dry?”

 “The air takes up space,” he replied proudly.
 He was learning about air!

 We ended by tipping the glass a bit and watching as the water entered the glass and the air bubbled to the top.
 The colored water quickly absorbed into the paper towel.